Close

 City of Endless Night by Douglas Preston & Lincoln Child

-Poster Placeholder of - 81Doug Preston and Lincoln Child have been writing novels together for more than twenty-five years.
+opens in a new windowImage Placeholder of - 96Doug Preston and Lincoln Child have been writing novels together for more than twenty-five years.
 Over that time, their process has changed, but the result hasn’t—Agent Pendergast has been hailed as a “ruthless descendant of Holmes” by Publishers Weekly, and has become one of crime fiction’s most enduring characters.
 How do they do it?
 Lincoln Child says it’s easy, so long as you respect your partner and are willing to accept criticism and learn from them.
-Here’s to many more years of collaboration, and many more Pendergast novels!
+Here’s to many more years of collaboration, and many more opens in a new windowPendergast novels!

 Moon Hunt by Kathleen O’Neal Gear & W. Michael Gear